sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 "What?!"
 You gasp, turning toward him.
 "I-I'm sorry, I-"

 He shakes his head.
-"This... world, exists due to the Dark Fountain bringing it into existence.
-This is my understanding, speaking to the Dark Prince Ralsei.
-There is a *true* Dark World out there, it seemeth. ...Perhaps, this is a chance to reset.
+"This... decay, exists due to the Dark Fountain bringing it into existence.
+This is my understanding, speaking to the Dark Prince Ralsei. ...Perhaps, this is a chance to reset.
 To let the expectations ebbeth away, let the darkness in our souls shape us into what we desire to be."

-"...I'm not sure that I want to let the darkness in my soul win," you say quietly.
+"...I'm not sure that I want to let the darkness in my soul win," you say quietly, almost to yourself.

 "'Tis a different darkness," Rouxls clarifies.
 "We needst nay play the roles we were placed in.
 Thy opportunity strikes to be reborn, to nay be Y/N the Commoner, nay Jevil, Jester of Chaos. ...Nay Rouxls Kaard, the civil servant."